More Than 5,494 Pets Find Forever Homes in North Texas During Clear the Shelters

 Endearing barks and welcoming purrs greeted Irving residents at the Irving Animal Care Campus during the NBC and Telemundo stations’ 2020 “Clear the Shelters.”

-North Texans opened their hearts and homes to 2,613 animals from more than 63 participating shelters during this year’s Clear the Shelters campaign period.
-From the Irving Animal Care Campus, which includes Irving Animal Services and DFW Humane Society, 119 animals were adopted during the month of August.
+North Texans opened their hearts and homes to 5,494 animals from more than 63 participating shelters during this year’s Clear the Shelters campaign period.
+From the Irving Animal Care Campus, which includes Irving Animal Services and DFW Humane Society, 259 animals were adopted during the month of August.

 Seven years ago, Irving developed the idea and proposed it to NBC 5 and Telemundo 39.
 NBC embraced it and that year, 33 North Texas shelters participated, with 2,273 animals adopted.